devsharpbackend/congestion-tax/README.md

 Since all business rules have been implemented independently in the Domain layer, a project named "CongestionTax.Domain.UnitTests" has been created to test this layer.
 It tests all the main functionalities in Aggregates and Domain Services.

+ In order to maintain clean code, numerous Building Blocks have been created, which have resulted in code cleanliness.

 Execution:

 To execute, you need to have SQL Server installed and set the password for the "sa" user as "12312".
 Then run the project, and the migrations will be performed automatically.